-COMPASS test measure your skill level in three basic areas – Math, English, and Reading.
-All Stark State College students take the COMPASS test.
+ACCUPLACER test measure your skill level in three basic areas – Math, English, and Reading.
+All Stark State College students take the ACCUPLACER test.
 Scores help to determine whether or not a student needs to be put into a developmental course.

 Check with your high school.

 Click here for instructions on how to look up class descriptions.

 Yes.
 The number is determined by the high school, so discuss this with your guidance counselor.

 The only difference between the class at the high school and the college is the number of days per week the class meets.
 At the high school you will follow a normal schedule.
 Most classes at the college only meet two days per week.
 Otherwise, you will cover the same material and take the same tests.